NLNG Train 7 Project: Daewoo Resolves Conflicting Tax Matters with Workers

 DECN further reaffirmed that the tax matter has been completely resolved, confirming the company’s strong commitment to transparency, due process, and sound corporate governance.

-“DECN remains dedicated to maintaining a compliant, trustworthy, and productive working environment as it continues the successful delivery of the NLNG Train 7 Project”, Ewubare assured.
+“DECN remains dedicated to maintaining a compliant, trustworthy, and productive working environment as it continues the successful delivery of the NLNG Train 7 Project,” Ewubare stated.